mattermost/docs/source/install/self-managed-changelog.md

  - For toggling the channel information in the right-hand pane, a shortcut CTRL/CMD+ALT+I was added.
  - Added an "Unread Channels" section to the channel switcher and included "Threads" in the results.
  - To keep users in Mattermost when opening documentation links from the **System Console > Plugin** settings page, all the links now open in another tab.
- - Improved right-hand side thread reply input and scrolling behavior by making the reply to thread input sticky.
  - Users are no longer hidden from search results in the "Add members" modal, even if they are already members of the channel.
  - Applied new designs for the Login screen:
      - Default login
      - OAuth options
      - Custom branding
      - MFA token
- - Changed **Actions** post menu hover text to **Message Actions**.
- - Enabled the new onboarding task list for end users.
- - Added a condition to hide legacy Enable post formatting setting if Advanced Text editor is enabled.
- - Applied new designs for the Login screen:
      - Default signup
      - OAuth options are available
      - Custom branding is configured
      - Email verification is enabled
+ - Changed **Actions** post menu hover text to **Message Actions**.
+ - Enabled the new onboarding task list for end users.
+ - The legacy ``Enable post formatting`` setting is now hidden when Advanced Text editor is enabled.

 #### Performance
  - Improved the performance of aggregate queries related to Collapsed Reply Threads.